siddiq2000/siddiq2000/README.md

 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning computer science engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me on my email siddiq2000.sm@gmail.com

 <!---
 siddiq2000/siddiq2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.